 agreement with TCW that TCW would not compete with EIG.
 Like

 In December, a federal judge in Los Angeles ruled that the

 deal could proceed, but she ordered the creation of a special

 trust to house payments that EIG had been making to TCW under

 That hearing was scheduled for Jan.
 28, according to a

 person familiar with the situation, who wished to remain

-anonymous because they were not allowed to talk to the press.
+anonymous because that person was not allowed to talk to the

 The judge's decision to separate EIG's payments into a